 Our journey up the Pacific Coast took us from LA to San Fransisco, via Yosemite National Park over 5 days.
 Most travellers doing this route do a north to south trip so as to be driving on the ocean-side but in our planning stage, we had put San Fran at the pinnacle & wanted to end this element of the trip there, rather than the other way around.
 In any event, beach access from the northbound carriageway really wasn't a problem.

-Whilst we could have done the drive in a day, we wouldn't have had any time to see sights along the way so we planned three stops prior to our "diversion" to Yosemite in Santa Barbara, St Louis Obispo & Monterey.
+Whilst we could have done the drive in a day, we wouldn't have had any time to see sights along the way so we planned three stop, prior to our "diversion" to Yosemite, in Santa Barbara, St Louis Obispo & Monterey.